ekilaroglou/HotelJobApplicationBot/README.md

 ## How to Run the Project

-1. **Requirements**: You'll just need selenium, pyautogui, the default python 3 libraries and a webdriver.
+1. **Install Requirements**: You'll need to install `selenium`, `pyautogui`, the default Python 3 libraries, and a compatible webdriver.

 2. **Update configuration**: Edit the `config.json` file with your personal information, including Gmail or ProtonMail credentials.